GOFUVI/hf-eolus-interpolation-toolkit/scripts/README.md

 # the `-n <subsample_pct>` flag controls the percentage of the remaining data
 # used for variogram estimation and cross-validation.

+### Buoy comparison helper

+`scripts/compare_pde_buoy.R` can be invoked on a STAC-described buoy GeoParquet and a prediction dataset (folder or file) to emit aligned pairs, metrics CSVs, plots and a Markdown summary.
+It now supports harmonising the buoy winds to 10 m using a neutral logarithmic profile via `--buoy-height-correction` plus `--source-height` (default 3), `--target-height` (default 10) and `--roughness` (default 0.0002).
+When enabled, the report and CSVs annotate the observation height used; flags can also be set per-entry when using `--buoy-config` for multi-buoy runs.

 ## Docker Execution
 Alternatively, run within Docker:
 ```bash